Modern Machine Learning for LHC Physicists: Generation and simulation

-We introduce the parameter $\beta_\text{KL}$ to allow for a little more flexibility in balancing the two training tasks.
+We introduce the parameter $\beta_\text{KL}$ to allow for a little more flexibility in balancing the two training tasks which are otherwise linked through Bayes' theorem.
 Just like the Bayesian network, the VAE loss function derived through the variational approximation includes a KL-divergence as a regularization.